AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ## Lines
 ### Description
-Lines is a collection that contains all [*Line*] objects of an indicator.
+Lines is a collection that contains all [*LevelLine*] objects of an indicator.

 When a line object is added to the indicator using the [*Add()*] method, this line is automatically added to the "lines" collection.